 Once you have talked to a dentist about dental prices, you may want to inquire about the payment options available to patients.
 Most dentists accept cash, check, and credit cards, in addition to financing options to help patients pay for the cost of treatment.
 Credit cards and financing options allow patients to spread payment out over the course of a few months to a few years.

 Many patients interested in treatment would love to have a smile makeover but cannot afford to pay for treatment up front in cash.
 What they don't know is that there are a number of payment options available to help patients cover the cost of cosmetic dentistry treatment, including a multitude of financing plans.
-Many dentists offer financing options from CareCredit® and local companies, in addition to plans through and Capital One®.
+Many dentists offer financing options.

 Speak to a Dentist in Your Area